Professor Stephen Forcer

 - 2010.
 Barnaby Dicker (Royal Holloway, University of London), 'Visibly Frame-based Cinematography: Practice, History, Theory' (PhD)

-I am currently External Examiner for the MSc by Research in French at the University of Edinburgh.
+Over 2017-2020 I was External Examiner for the MSc by Research in French at the University of Edinburgh.

 As a temporary Lecturer at another institution, the first seminars I was asked to give were on medieval French architecture.
 While this is somewhat outside my normal field, it taught me the importance of preparation and adaptability, as well as the surprising comparative connections that can emerge between areas of study.

-I have retained an active commitment to language tuition through grammar lectures and class teaching, particularly Year 4 Prose and Translation.
+I have retained an active commitment to language tuition through grammar lectures and class teaching, particularly final-year Prose and Translation.

 I greatly enjoy teaching, and find that the avant-garde lends itself strongly to the sense of difficulty, analysis, debate, humour and risk that can be vital to learning.
-While my role as Head of School limits the amount of teaching I can do currently, I have greatly enjoyed contributing to different courses at Glasgow including Year 1 French Culture course over 2020-2021, as well as teaching on the Senior Honours French language, Modernities 1880-1945 (Critical Studies MLitt), and lectures on myth and imagination.
+While my role as Head of School limits the amount of teaching I can do currently, I have greatly enjoyed contributing to different courses at Glasgow including Year 1 French Culture, Senior Honours French language, Modernities 1880-1945 (Critical Studies MLitt), and lectures on myth and imagination.

 I sit on the Editorial Board for the US-based journal Dada/Surrealism.

-I am an External Examiner attached to the School of Modern Languages, Linguistics and Film at Queen Mary University of London.
+Over 2019-2022 I was an External Examiner attached to the School of Modern Languages, Linguistics and Film at Queen Mary University of London.